 A lot of bloggers would relate, especially those who are building a channel with the intent to earn so they can escape the everyday hassle of going to work and back home.

 Good or bad content, if you have zero followers, your efforts will go in vain.
-Every creator and marketer know this.
+Every creator and marketer knows this.
 Of course, the Google algorithm could help, but for an office worker who spends the tiny bit of what’s left in his clock with writing, won’t be able to dissect search engines that quick.

 Otaku Fantasy opened its Facebook account and attempted to flourish it through the S4S scheme, also known as Share 4 Share.
 However, he has done it at a later stage when Facebook is no longer giving pages a considerable amount of organic reach.
 Ads became prevalent, and money from then on is the name of the game.